 If you have questions, please email me at frankia@bccf.org.

 As we age, maintaining strength, balance, and flexibility becomes essential for staying active and independent.
 Recognizing this need, the Home Health Care Foundation Fund of Berks County Community Foundation provided a grant to support older adults in their wellness journeys.
-Through a grant awarded to the TriCounty Active Adult Center’s Fitness Program, older people in the community now have greater access to a variety of fitness classes designed to improve their overall health and reduce the risks associated with falls.
+Through a grant awarded to the TriCounty Active Adult Center’s Fitness Program, older people in the community now have greater access to a variety of fitness classes designed to improve their overall health, reduce the risks associated with falls, and provide general elder care.

 The TriCounty Active Adult Center, formerly known as the Pottstown Area Seniors’ Center, is a nonprofit community center dedicated to serving individuals aged 50 and above across western Montgomery, northern Chester, and eastern Berks counties.
-With nearly 100 programs each week, many free or at a minimal cost, the center provides ample opportunities for older adults to stay active, learn new skills and connect with others.
+With nearly 100 programs each week, many free or at a minimal cost, the center provides ample opportunities for elder care, so older adults can stay active, learn new skills, and connect with others.

 “I decided to go to a class to check it out.
 It was then that I realized what I had been missing.
 I’ve met new friendly people and there are many things to do.
 It filled the void in my life.
 I felt I had a new life now.
 Something to look forward to,” one participant mentioned after attending a class.